-If problems persist, contact CIMS Lab (see Contacting Technical Support on page 7-10).
+If problems persist, contact CIMS Lab.

 Performance of the CIMS Server system is slow

 This could be caused by a number of things, including excessive network usage, problems with the network, excessive CIMS Server usage, etc.

 It is also possible that the database you are using has become so large that it is difficult for the server housing the data to adequately store and access it.
 In this case, consider archiving certain data or upgrading the machine.
 You can also off load non-essential or non-CIMS-related processing to other machines.